By: Christopher Hudspeth –

 3. A person being carefree because they have zero interest in you looks exactly like a person being carefree because they think you’re amazing & are making a conscious effort to play it cool.
 Good luck deciphering between the two.

 4. Making phone calls is a dying art.
 Chances are, most of your relationship’s communication will happen via text, which is the most detached, impersonal form of interaction.
+There are experts like dating9.com and gfas.net that will help you find the best way to get the girl you like via texting.
 Get familiar with those emoticon options.

 5. Set plans are dead.
 People have options and up-to-the-minute updates on their friends (or other potential romantic interests) whereabouts thanks to texts & social media.
 If you aren’t the top priority, your invitation to spend time will be given a “Maybe” or “I’ll let you know” and the deciding factor(s) will be if that person has offers more fun/interesting than you on the table.